laraveltoiot/MQTTmicroService/MQTT-MICROSERVICE-GUIDE.md

 - Check that the database is accessible
 - Verify that the message exists in the database
 - Check the logs for specific error messages

+**Issue: Webhook notifications not being sent**
+- Verify that webhook notifications are enabled (`WEBHOOK_ENABLED=true`)
+- Check that the webhook URL is correctly configured (`WEBHOOK_URL`)
+- Ensure the webhook URL is accessible from the microservice
+- Check the logs for webhook-related errors
+- Verify that your Laravel application is correctly handling the webhook requests

+**Issue: Webhook notifications failing with timeout errors**
+- Check that the webhook URL is responding within the configured timeout (`WEBHOOK_TIMEOUT`)
+- Increase the timeout value if necessary
+- Ensure your Laravel application is processing the webhook requests efficiently
+- Consider increasing the retry count (`WEBHOOK_RETRY_COUNT`) and delay (`WEBHOOK_RETRY_DELAY`) for unreliable connections

 ### Checking Logs